 Addressing inappropriate workplace behavior.

-Supervisors must address inappropriate behavior they observe or experience and should do so as close to the time of the occurrence as possible and appropriate.
+Supervisors must address inappropriate behavior they observe or experience and should do so as soon as it is appropriate to do so and as close to the time of the occurrence as possible.

 If an employee or volunteer observes or experiences inappropriate workplace behavior, the employee should do one or both of the following if they are comfortable in doing so: